 Nationwide Insurance.
 “Homeowners insurance discounts.”
-Accessed December 2022.
+Accessed January 2024.

 Nationwide Insurance.
 “Insurance & protection.”
-Accessed December 2022.
+Accessed January 2024.

 Nationwide Insurance.
-“Nationwide’s corporate history.“Accessed December 2022.
+“Nationwide’s corporate history.“Accessed January 2024.

 J.D.
 Power.
 “2022 U.S. Property Claims Satisfaction Study.”
-Accessed December 2022.
+Accessed January 2024.

 J.D.
 Power.
 “2022 U.S. Home Insurance Study.”
-Accessed December 2022.
+Accessed January 2024.

-They also were given the statement “I trust my insurance company” and asked if they strongly agreed, agreed, disagreed or strongly disagreed with the statement.
+Finally, respondents were given the statement “I trust my insurance company” and asked if they strongly agreed, agreed, disagreed or strongly disagreed with the statement.
 The percentage of those who said they agreed or strongly agreed is presented in the results.